userElaina/anyplayer/README.md

 [playsound](https://github.com/TaylorSMarks/playsound) is a pure **Python**, cross platform, single-function module with no dependencies for playing sounds.

-**Notice**: However, as the original library is no longer maintained and doesn't accept pull requests, we use [playsound3](https://github.com/sjmikler/playsound3) as an alternative.
+**Note**: However, as the original module is no longer maintained and doesn't accept pull requests, we use [playsound3](https://github.com/sjmikler/playsound3) as an alternative.

 ```sh
 pip install playsound3